Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation

+We interpret a News story as a collection of named entities that exist in the real world and a set of relationships or associations claimed by the news story.
+While in the past, people have tried to judge stories in their entirety as Fake or Pristine, we focus on trying to find out which parts of the story are true because we have evidence for it in the external world and which parts of the news can not be verified or are contested.
+Given an image text multi-modal post, our idea is to use the retrieved multi-modal evidence and independently verify the textual and visual aspects of the claim.

 We compare the Claim Text and Image against the retrieved evidence, as shown in Fig \ref{fig:main}.
-Our multi-modal verification involves checking for 1) \textbf{Image match} by comparing the claim Image and the cross Evidence Image (XV) and 2) \textbf{Graph Match} by checking the claim text against the Cross Evidence Text (XT).
+Our multi-modal verification involves checking for 1) \textbf{Image match} by comparing the Claim Image and the Visual Cross Evidence (XV) and 2) \textbf{Graph Match} by checking the Claim Text against the Text Cross Evidence (XT).